Circaevum/circaevum-dao-phase-1/README.md

 - Serve as a flywheel for innovation and growth
 - Be visualized using Circaevum, naturally

 Circaevum is a 3D graphics engine for Time.
 A system to aggregate, index, visualize, and navigate TimeStamps across datasets.
-As the Solana Blockshin emphasizes the use of TimeStamps for its Proof of History (PoH) consensus mechanism, this is a fitting system to incorporate Circaevum as a DAO with respect to.
+As the Solana Blockchain emphasizes the use of TimeStamps for its Proof of History (PoH) consensus mechanism, this is a fitting system to incorporate Circaevum as a DAO with respect to.
 The Circaevum DAO is a Realms' Community Token DAO on the Solana blockchain, and can be found here: https://app.realms.today/dao/FDerj19PyQytsD1rL4NGpSeXWT8d7WdRABBxxCEnDj6d

+---

+### Technical Implementation Note

+While this technical implementation provides the foundation for the governance structure, not all aspects of the governance model described in this document are directly enforced on-chain.
+Many governance decisions, including token distributions, equity adjustments, and quarterly assessments, will occur through formal quarterly meetings, with the results being reflected in token distributions and meeting notes.
+The official documentation, including any updates to this governance model, can be found at https://github.com/Circaevum/circaevum-dao-phase-1

 ---